hashicorp/consul/website/content/README.md

 These folders are organized into two groups that are _not literal_ to the directory structure, but are reflected in the navigation bar.

 - **Operations**.
 User actions, workflows, and goals related to installing and operating Consul as a long-running daemon on multiple nodes in a network.
 - **Service networking**.
-User actions, workflows, and goals related to implementing networking solutions for application workloads.
+User actions, workflows, and goals related to networking solutions for application workloads.

 Each folder is named after a corresponding _phase_, which have a set order in the group.